JimDesu/basis-lang/spec.md

 `@` and `@!` blocks are not destructors.
 They are RAII-equivalent in functional role; they are not RAII in mechanism.

-**Block markers only; no class-level form.** Frame-exit hooks are admitted *only* as block markers within command bodies.
-There is no `.cmd @ Type ::` or similar class-method form that would auto-register a *hook* against every frame slot holding a value of a particular type; the block-marker form is the entire surface for `@`/`@!`.
-Type-associated cleanup that fires automatically &mdash; the role a destructor plays elsewhere &mdash; is provided instead by the obligation system (&sect;10), where a `.resource` or `.promise` declared on a class receiver binds every member's values (&sect;10.8).
+**Block markers only; no concept-level form.** Frame-exit hooks are admitted *only* as block markers within command bodies.
+There is no `.cmd @ Type ::` or similar concept-method form that would auto-register a *hook* against every frame slot holding a value of a particular type; the block-marker form is the entire surface for `@`/`@!`.
+Type-associated cleanup that fires automatically &mdash; the role a destructor plays elsewhere &mdash; is provided instead by the obligation system (&sect;10), where a `.resource` or `.promise` declared on a concept receiver binds every member's values (&sect;10.8).
 The block-marker form provides deferred firing of its own: cleanup colocated with acquisition at the registration site, fired at frame retirement.

 The receiver-mode rules of the parent command's body apply to the `@` and `@!` block's body the same way as to any other sub-block: variables in scope at the block's registration point are accessible inside the block, with their mode markers preserved.
 The block runs in the parent command's frame context at retirement; it has no parameter list of its own.